reneviering/vanilla-ui-router/README.md

 	})

 	/*
-		If routes get more complex, maybe you need to render a template Url, use a configuration object as second parameter, instead of the function */
+		If routes get more complex, maybe you need to render a template URL, use a configuration object as second parameter, instead of the function */
 	.addRoute('route-with-template-url', {